-"Lewis and Clark Trail, Tracks"
+"Lewis and Clark Trail, Today"

 From the list of over 1,000 GPS coordinates, click any campsite and select the view option and the items connect to Google Map or Bling to display a satellite, road map, or 3-Dimentional view of the actual site.
 The GPS coordinates are of the entire Lewis and Clark Trail but can be selected and downloaded by date, state or various other options.
-The GPS coordinates can be downloaded to almost all GPS units.
+The GPS coordinates can be downloaded to almost any GPS units.

 US Map of the Lewis and Clark Trail: